sainsburys-tech/gol-apps-tech-test/README.md

 You have been asked to kick off a new groceries app, initially consisting of two screens

-The first screen will simply display a list of the products (fetched from a server - see below) and the prices When the user taps on a product, the application then shows a second screen containing the product and the price again, as well as the description paragraph
+The first screen will simply display a list of the products (fetched from a server - see below) and the prices

+When the user taps on a product, the application then shows a second screen containing the product and the price again, as well as the description paragraph.

 The designer has asked that the typography be as follows:

 | Components  |       Color   |    Font                           |